Informfully/Experiments/experiments/recsys_2025/README.md

 * Step 3A-2 (**neural_preparation/generate_uir_test_impression.py** and **neural_preparation/generate_uir_test_impression.py**): Read the impression logs from the EB-NeRD behavior file and convert them to the Cornac internal user-item interaction matrix (using a separate CSV file for training and validation set).
 In doing so, we also remove any users with an empty history.
-Finally, as Cornac requires a user-item interaction matrix, it only accepts one entry for any user-item pair.
+Finally, because Cornac requires a user-item interaction matrix, it accepts only one entry per user-item pair.
 This has the following consequences:
-  * a) The user-item interaction matrix cannot distinguish between an item being from the history vs. the impression list.
+  * a) The user-item interaction matrix cannot distinguish between an item being in the history vs. the impression list.
   * b) To have access to both the history and the impression articles, the history is folded into the impression (to make a distinction later on, the original history is provided as an additional parameter to the model).
   * c) Impressions are combined.
   (Articles can appear in multiple impressions of users.